 How to Understand You Product’s Impact on Customer Satisfaction

 To further his cause, Sullivan used the KANO model as a teaching tool.
 This technique helps to classify product attributes based on their impact on customer satisfaction.
 In this case, it helped to identify basic expectations and aspects of the experience that could delight customers and become differentiators.
-They found that basic expectations were important to existing customers.
+They found that basic expectations were important to customers.
 Meanwhile, the next generation of the products with differentiators and delighters mattered most to long-time customers.
 This helped the product manager to understand how to sell the product to customers.
 He also learned how to get buy-in from management.

 As Sullivan put it, “this process, which is very natural for CX professionals is often unnatural for product managers.”
-By going through these exercises in a course of a week, the product manager learned how to include customer experience in the development process.
+By going through these exercises in the course of a week, the product manager learned how to include customer experience in the development process.
 Moreover, he reduced the planning time from two years to one week and got funding for his project.

 How To Create Cultural Change

-In this process Sullivan discovered a universal truth in the CX field: “If it is not part of the process, people don’t do it.”
+In this process, Sullivan discovered a universal truth in the CX field: “If it is not part of the process, people don’t do it.”

 Sullivan’s advice to CX teams: In order to create cultural change in an organization regarding CX, you need a success story in which you help others in the organization to be better at their jobs.
-“It is not enough to preach to choir, we have to give the choir tools, so they preach to other people throughout the organization.”
+“It is not enough to preach to the choir, we have to give the choir tools, so they preach to other people throughout the organization.”